Security downgrade:BJP alleges political vendetta by Maha govt | Politics

 In a statement, Maharashtra Congress spokespersonSachin Sawant said it was not the MVA government but the Modiregime which had acted of political vindictiveness.

+Nandgaonkar also expressed surprise over the stategovernment bringing some new persons under the security coverand upgrading security of some others.

+''Instead, this money could have been used for(building) health infrastructure so that the death of 10babies (in the Bhandara hospital fire) could have beenavoided,'' he said.

-The government, as per the notification, has upgradedthe security of two persons, downgraded of 11, withdrawn of16, while 13 new people have got security cover.
+As per the notification, the government has upgradedthe security of two persons, downgraded of 11, withdrawn of16, while 13 new people have got security cover.

 Prominent among the new persons to get security areSunetra Pawar, wife of state Deputy Chief Minister Ajit Pawar,and Varun Sardesai, secretary of the Yuva Sena and nephew ofChief Minister Uddhav Thackeray's wife Rashmi Thackeray.